 It is also not the (usually earlier) date an obligation to pay is taken on (if the transaction is said to have satisfied an existing obligation to pay).
 Registrar Jones (now ICC Judge Jones) in Green v El Tai BPIR 24 explained it this way, at paragraph 92:

 ‘The decisions of Mr Justice Lloyd (as he then was) in [Wills v Corfe Joinery Ltd BCC 511] and Mr Justice David Richards in [Stealth] make plain that the relevant date is the date the decision to actually repay the loan is made.
 That is because the test of preference is concerned with whether one or more creditors should be repaid ahead of others at the time of repayment when the company concerned is insolvent.
 It is therefore necessary to distinguish the date when the liability to repay arose from the date when it was decided to fulfil that liability.
 The question is not asked at the time the debts became due and owing but when the Company decided to pay them.’

-This matters of course where: (a) the date of decision to give the preference; and (b) the date of the transaction effecting the preference, are different.
-Careful factual analysis is required in such circumstances, to identify when (a) occured, that is, exactly when the decision to give the preference was made.
+Where: (a) the date of decision to give the preference; and (b) the date of the transaction effecting the preference, are different, this matters to the analysis.
+In such circumstances, careful factual analysis is required to identify when (a) occured, that is, exactly when the decision to give the preference was made.